heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 > Understand where you are on the digital maturity curve

-##
+## The digital governance framework accountability grid

-> The digital governance framework accountability grid.
-When this effective decentralization of production happens, two important things occur: • The workload and expense of digital developing is shared throughout the organization. • The organization can leverage the knowledge assets of their entire organization to inform and support its digital portfolio.
+>  When this effective decentralization of production happens, two important things occur: • The workload and expense of digital developing is shared throughout the organization. • The organization can leverage the knowledge assets of their entire organization to inform and support its digital portfolio.

 ##